alexyack/CredentialProviders/README.md

 ### Credential Invoker

-THe main task is to faster call of Windows security dialog.
+The main task is to faster call of Windows security dialog.